macrosynergy/macrosynergy/docs/static/06_definitions.md

 # Common Definitions

-Like any niche field, the world of quantamental data and it's analysis has it's own terminology and definitions.
+Like any niche field, the world of quantamental data and its analysis has its own terminology and definitions.
 This section will cover the most common terms and definitions used within the Macrosynergy package.